lwade/eucalyptus-admin-tools/README.md

 components need to be dealt with gracefully (which could mean "ignored").
 * Scripts not intended to run at "preinstall" may assume that $EUCALYPTUS is set and that eucalyptus.conf is readable.
+* Any script which fails should return an "error" key, and ideally, a "resolution" key which suggests a possible fix to the problem.
+* Scripts may return keys corresponding to standard log levels, and the top-level validator will collect these and log them accordingly.

 [1] There is an intent to allow for multi-machine validation scripts for things like ensuring that all systems have the same network mode set.
 The guidelines